 An agency may not draft specifications to match a vendor's description of its commodity or service to the exclusion of others or draft specifications that are so restrictive that only one desired vendor can meet the requirements without adequate justification for the restrictions.
-Reduced need for training, maintaining consistency in inventory, staff familiarity, and other similar objectives will not be sufficient to justify restrictions in specifications.
+Reduced need for training, maintaining consistency in inventory, staff familiarity and other similar objectives will not be sufficient to justify restrictions in specifications.

-3.4.2 West Virginia Standard Specifications: According to West Virginia Code §5A-3-5, the Purchasing Director shall promulgate and adopt standard specifications based on scientific and technical data for appropriate commodities, which shall establish the quality to which such commodities to be purchased and services to be contracted for by the state must conform.
-These standard specifications, which are prepared and adopted by the Purchasing Division for various products and services, are written with the input of state agencies and vendors for products and services that are used by many state agencies.
-By using standard specifications, the state is assured of an acceptable quality that meets the state's needs.
-These standard specifications shall include information relating to the cost of maintenance and expected life of the commodities, services or printing when the Director determines there are nationally accepted standards for commodities, services or printing.

-West Virginia Code of State Rules 148-1- 7.4 provides additional guidance, noting that the state may secure open-end contracts to obtain commodities, services or printing to supply the repetitive needs of the state in the form of statewide contracts, blanket orders or agency contracts.
-If the Purchasing Director establishes a statewide contract, all spending units covered by the contract are required to use it.
-The Purchasing Director may grant waivers on a case-by-case basis to a state agency to purchase outside of the mandatory contract; however, the agency must show that one of the following conditions exists:

-- Vendor is unable to deliver the commodity or service by the required delivery date, assuming that the agency is not imposing an unreasonable delivery deadline; - Vendor is unresponsive to ordering requests; - Vendor has refused to perform. - 3.4.3 Preparing Specifications and Purchase Descriptions: Most state agencies have a procurement officer who is responsible and knowledgeable in state purchasing guidelines as well as their own agency procedures.
+- 3.4.1.4 Standardization specifications are those that refer to a specific brand of product, without allowance for equal brands.
+This type of specification can only be used if the agency has established a standard through the process contained in W. Va.
+Code § 5A-1-61.
+See also Section 7.14 for more information. - 3.4.2 Preparing Specifications and Purchase Descriptions: Most state agencies have a procurement officer who is responsible and knowledgeable in state purchasing guidelines as well as their own agency procedures.
 It is important to note that questions from agency personnel relating to purchasing issues should be directed first to the respective agency procurement officer rather than directly to the Purchasing Division.
 If the agency procurement officer needs assistance, they are encouraged to contact the appropriate state buyer in the Acquisition and Contract Administration Section of the Purchasing Division for assistance in preparing specifications.
+(See Appendix C)

-(See Appendix C). - When preparing a Requisition, if the agency currently has a contract for the needed commodity or service, submit the existing contract number and expiration date with the Requisition when submitting to the assigned buyer in the Purchasing Division.
+When preparing a Requisition, if the agency currently has a contract for the needed commodity or service, submit the existing contract number and expiration date with the Requisition when submitting to the assigned buyer in the Purchasing Division.
 If this is a new contract, also indicate this information to the Purchasing Division buyer.
-This information will assist the buyer in developing timelines for bidding and acquiring a new contract prior to the expiration of the existing contract. - The Requisition must include the following: - Maximum Budgeted Amount: This is the maximum available funding determined by the agency at the time of submitting a Request for Quotations or Proposals to the Purchasing Division.
+This information will assist the buyer in developing timelines for bidding and acquiring a new contract prior to the expiration of the existing contract.

+The Requisition must include the following:

+- Maximum Budgeted Amount: This is the maximum available funding determined by the agency at the time of submitting a Request for Quotations or Proposals to the Purchasing Division.
 This amount is required on all Purchase Requisitions.
-For purposes of determining the agency's ability to negotiate, under West Virginia Code §5A-3-11a, this amount cannot be changed after bid opening.
-NOTE: On requisitions in wvOASIS, the Maximum Budgeted Amount field does not pre-encumber or reserve funds in any way.
-It is primarily used to determine whether negotiations are allowed (when all bids exceed available funds.)
+For purposes of determining the agency's ability to negotiate, under W. Va.
+Code § 5A-3-11a, this amount cannot be changed after bid opening.
+Note: On requisitions in wvOASIS, the Maximum Budgeted Amount field does not pre-encumber or reserve funds in any way.
+It is primarily used to determine whether negotiations are allowed (when all bids exceed available funds). - Quantity: The total quantity requisitioned (or an estimated quantity amount based on past usage for an open-end contract) and the unit of measure, such as cases, each, pounds, etc., must be provided. - Type of Purchase: The type of purchase should be identified in the Requisition.
+For additional information on types of purchasing transactions, see Section 3.7.1. - Description: The description of the commodity or service should be contained in the specifications.

-Quantity

-The total quantity requisitioned (or an estimated quantity amount based on past usage for an open-end contract) and the unit of measure, such as cases, each, pounds, etc., must be provided.

-Type of Purchase

-The type of purchase should be identified in the Requisition.
-For additional information on types of purchasing transactions, see Section 3.7.1.

-Description

-The description of the commodity or service should be contained in the specifications.
 The description shall contain the essential requirements that clarify the quality level or indicate the features that are important to the function of the item/service being purchased.